jppj79/resume-alignment-ai-service/README.md

             "rating": "High",
             "summary": "The candidate showcases a strong ability to learn new technologies quickly, having adapted to various roles and responsibilities over his 20-year career.", "evidence": [
-                "Led the architecture and development of critical AI-powered systems.", ...
+                "Led the architecture and development of critical AI-powered systems."
             ]
         }
     }